The New Craftsmen

 There is a Chinese proverb Let your boat of life travel lightly lest your possessions sink you.
 Mine now number a grand piano, so I guess I’m sunk, but I have a relationship with all my possessions; I know them all.

-A crafted object – or house – belongs to the stories of our lives.
-They tell the story of their creation, and hold the care that went into their making.
-Seemingly inanimate objects telling stories and nurturing: this is what gives them meaning.
-Is it too much to think that, as we use them, through us they pass the care they hold out into the world?
+Crafted objects – or a house – belong to the stories of our lives.
+They tell the story of their creation, and hold the care that went into their making – is it too much to think that, as we use them they pass that care out into the world?